 Besides these very high standards of living, it is worth noting that Australia is a large sporting nation and loves its popular entertainment.
-Whilst Australia is known for its world class swimmers, rugby union and cricket teams we also have a high interest in soccer, all other forms of football (Australian Rules and Rugby League), basketball, baseball etc. General large venue entertainment can sampled from Ticketek and Ticketmaster.
+While Australia is known for its world-class swimmers, rugby union and cricket teams we also have a high interest in soccer, all other forms of football (Australian Rules and Rugby League), basketball, baseball, etc. General large venue entertainment can sampled from Ticketek and Ticketmaster.

 Comparisons to the United States

-Having a similar culture to the USA and the UK (after years of saturation with their consumer products, music and films), Australia is eminently accessible and enjoyed by visitors from both these countries.
+Having a similar culture to the USA and the UK (after years of saturation with their consumer products, music, and films), Australia is eminently accessible and enjoyed by visitors from both these countries.
 The major difference is often said to be the Aussie ‘laid back’ approach to life.
-While this generalization can appear disarmingly charming, Australians still take very seriously aspects of culture such as loyalty (mateship), the environment, ‘home grown’ entertainment and a high rate of hi-tech uptake.
+While this generalization can appear disarmingly charming, Australians still take aspects of culture such as loyalty (mateship), the environment, ‘homegrown’ entertainment and a high rate of hi-tech uptake very seriously.

 While housing prices have risen substantially in most capital cities since 2000, rentals have not kept pace.
 This fact still makes Australia a very attractive proposition for US IT contractors intending on working and renting in Australia.
 For comparison of the ‘Most Unaffordable Housing Markets’, consider that in 2006, Los Angeles USA still ranked as the worlds most unaffordable housing city (house cost of 11.2 x the median wage) while Sydney Australia was 8.5, New York USA (7.9) and Melbourne house prices were 6.4 times the median wage.